First Light And Reionization Epoch Simulations (FLARES) -- XIX: Supermassive black hole mergers in the early Universe and their environmental dependence: Implications on GW observations

+To address the impact of merger time delays, previous works based on modern cosmological galaxy formation simulations have adopted post-processing models \citep[e.g.][]{Kelley2017,Katz2020,Volonteri2020,Banks2022,Chen2022,Li2022}.
+These studies typically employ semi-analytical modeling of the time-scales or orbital evolution across different SMBH binary evolutionary phases -- including dynamical friction, stellar hardening, viscous torques from circumbinary discs, and gravitational wave emission -- coupled with host galaxy properties, to provide more realistic estimates of merger delays.
+The SMBH merger time-scales reported in these works range from ${\sim} 10^{-2}$ to ${\sim} 10^{3}$ Gyr, depending on the detailed SMBH/galaxy properties and the adopted delay time models.
+In our analysis, however, the limited time resolution of FLARES snapshots hinders accurate crossmatching of host galaxies and estimation of their properties at the time of the merger.
+Therefore, we adopt a constant delay time model to address the impact of merger delays, following the approach of \citet{Salcido2016,DeGraf2021,Bhowmick2024c}.

-To address the impact of merger time delays on our GW predictions, we apply three constant time delays -- $100$ Myr, $200$ Myr, and $500$ Myr -- to FLARES SMBH mergers and plot the resulting LISA detection rates using dashed, dotted, and dash-dotted lines, respectively, in Figure~\ref{fig:det_rate}.
+Specifically, we apply three constant time delays -- $100$ Myr, $200$ Myr, and $500$ Myr -- to FLARES SMBH mergers and plot the resulting LISA detection rates using dashed, dotted, and dash-dotted lines, respectively, in Figure~\ref{fig:det_rate}.
 We find that merger time delays significantly affect GW detections, particularly at high redshifts.
 With time delays of $100$ Myr, $200$ Myr, and $500$ Myr, the integrated LISA detection rates for $z \geq 4.69$ reduce to $0.018~{\rm yr}^{-1}$, $0.012~{\rm yr}^{-1}$ and $0.001~{\rm yr}^{-1}$, respectively.
 The cosmic time between the first SMBH merger in FLARES ($z = 10.85$) and the end redshift of simulations ($z = 4.69$) is ${\sim}850$ Myr.
 Therefore, if the merger time delay exceeds 850 Myr, none of the FLARES SMBH `binaries' will coalesce within the simulation redshift range.

-Therefore, improving the modeling of merger time-scales is crucial for cosmological simulations to provide more accurate LISA detection rate predictions for high-redshift SMBH mergers.
-In our future work, we plan to incorporate the numerical methods from the RABBITS simulations into FLARES to improve the modeling of SMBH coalescence.
+Therefore, improving the modeling of merger time-scales is crucial for cosmological simulations to provide more accurate LISA detection rate predictions for high-redshift SMBH mergers \citep[see also e.g.][]{Volonteri2020,DeGraf2021,Banks2022,Chen2022,Bhowmick2024c}.
+Of course, the constant delay model used here is an oversimplification, and the results should be regarded as illustrative estimates rather than quantitatively robust predictions.
+We further note that as discussed in Section~\ref{subsec:mass_ratio}, the lack of accurate SMBH dynamical evolution can also affect the distribution of merging SMBH masses and thus the resulting GW predictions.
+This limitation may also influence the dependence of detectable SMBH mergers on environment (Figure~\ref{fig:n_lisa_env}), especially in high-density regions where galaxy interactions are more complex and frequent.
+In our future work, we plan to incorporate the numerical methods from the RABBITS simulations into FLARES to improve the modeling of SMBH coalescence and to increase the time resolution of snapshot outputs, thereby enabling a more detailed study of the relationship between SMBH mergers and their host galaxies.